ViRGIS-Team/mdal-upm/README.md

 ## Running in the Editor

-This package uses [Conda](https://docs.conda.io/en/latest/) to download the latest version of MDAL.
+This package uses [Conda](https://docs.conda.io/en/latest/) and [Pixi](https://pixi.prefix.dev/latest/) to download the latest version of MDAL.

-As of version 1.3.2, this package uses Version 2 of the Conda Extension package.
-This means that the package now includes a complete self contained and standalone installation of the Conda API.
+As of version 1.3.300, this package uses Version 3 of the Conda Extension package.
+This means that the package now includes a complete self contained and standalone installation of `Pixi`.
 You no longer need to install Conda on your development machines.

 Note that when upgrading, you MUST delete the Assets/Conda directory and restart Unity.